Neera Tanden: Work with the Clintons

 Tanden has been regarded as a Clinton loyalist and personal friend of Hillary Clinton, whose professional life has been significantly defined by her work with the Clintons.
 The New Republic has described Tanden as Hillary Clinton's closest policy adviser.

 She worked with President Bill Clinton's campaign on new energy policies, and health-care reform, as associate director for domestic policy in the Clinton White House, and as a domestic policy advisor in the First Lady's Office.

 In 2016, Bruce Reed, a Democratic political operative, said Tanden played a role in implementing Clinton's welfare reform bill, the Personal Responsibility and Work Opportunity Act, signed in 1996.
 Tanden denied the claim and in response posted a screenshot of what she claimed was an email from Reed.

 In 1999 and 2000, Tanden was deputy campaign manager and policy director for Hillary Clinton during her successful senatorial campaign in New York.
 After the election, Tanden served as Senator Clinton's legislative director from 2003 to 2005.

-Tanden was Hillary Clinton's policy director for Clinton's unsuccessful bid for the 2008 Democratic presidential nomination.
+Tanden was Hillary Clinton's policy director for Clinton's failed bid for the 2008 Democratic presidential nomination.
 In a 2019 article, the New York Times cited a source claiming that Tanden punched ThinkProgress website editor and future Bernie Sanders 2020 presidential campaign manager Faiz Shakir in the chest for asking Clinton about her Iraq War vote.
 Tanden later insisted that she had not "slugged" him but had pushed him.